This Day In Music: April 4

 April 4, 1960 ~ Singer, guitarist, songwriter Scott Miller, full name Scott Warren Miller, born in Sacramento, California, USA ~ Co-founded and fronted 1980s power pop, jangle pop outfit Game Theory, critically acclaimed for their 1986 Big Shot Chronicles and its follow-up Lolita Nation released the following year.
 Co-founded and fronted 1990s band Loud Family, especially known for their 1992 Plants And Birds And Rocks And Things debut album.
 Both bands were critics darlings, Miller's songwriting drawing comparison to Brian Wilson and Alex Chilton, and cult favorites, drawing a devout following yet never reaching mainstream succes ~ Miller passed away in 2013

-April 4, 1959 ~ Guitarist, producer, songwriter John Whynot born in Calgary, Canada ~ Worked with Bruce Cockburn, Blue Rodeo, Lucinda Williams, Kathleen Edwards, Colin James, Change Of Heart, Blackie & the Rodeo Kings, Loreena Mckennitt, Big Wreck, the Pukka Orchestra, Jim Cuddy, and others
+April 4, 1959 ~ Guitarist, producer, songwriter John Whynot born in Calgary, Canada ~ Worked with Bruce Cockburn, Blue Rodeo, Lucinda Williams, Kathleen Edwards, Colin James, Change Of Heart, Blackie & the Rodeo Kings, Loreena Mckennitt, Big Wreck, the Pukka Orchestra, and Jim Cuddy

 April 4, 1957 ~ Vasileia Argyraki, commonly known as pop singer Bessy Argyraki, born in Athens ~ One of the most popular Greek singers during the 1970s and 1980s.
 Internationally perhaps best known for representing her native Greece at the 1977 Eurovision Songfestival, reaching 5th place with the song Solfege alongside singer Pascalis, Marianna Toli and Robert Williams